great-expectations/great_expectations/docs/guides/advanced/how-to-write-a-how-to-guide-docusaurus.md

 },
 ```

-- the path to the `user_flow_script` is the path of the script we are adding `pandas_python_example.py` in our case.
+- The path to the `user_flow_script` is the path of the script we are adding `pandas_python_example.py` in our case.
 - `data_context_dir` is a fixture that will be copied into a directory where your script will be run.
 It will ensure that you can load a `DataContext`, although no additional features will be included.
 - `data_dir` is an optional parameter for data files that you can use in your tests.
 The example contains the path to the NYC yellow taxi trip data, which is a fixture that is used in many tests for Great Expectations.

-[ADD MORE ABOUT HOW THE FIXTURES ARE GENERATED]
-    - we are generating a new temp folder?
-    - this folder has whatever files that are in our 'data/' folder copied into it
-    - and then we are copying the test script into this folder too

-  [TEMP FOLDER]
-    - great_expectations/
-    - data/
-    - test_script.py

 Once the appropriate steps have been added, the tests can be run using the following pytest command:

 `pytest -v --docs-tests -m docs -no-postgresql --no-spark tests/integration/test_script_runner.py`

 # How to write a how-to-guide